Lent 4 year C Sermon 10 Prodigal Son

 Could we create a place where scandalous love and boundless hospitality is offered?

-safety for those who’d never imagine it in their wildest dreams they’d be welcome here…will our welcome feel to them…
+A place of celebration, support and safety for those who’d never imagine it in their wildest dreams they’d be welcome here…will our welcome feel to them…

 like coming home?